What Are Meme Stocks?

 The below chart illustrates the upper and lower bands.

-From my own trading experience, it is rare for a security to trade outside of the bands.
+It is rare for a security to trade outside of the bands.
+For this reason, it can be used to find an edge in the market.

 Regardless of the trading platform, you will likely see a settings window like the following when configuring the indicator.

 If you are new to trading, you are going to lose money at some point.
 This process of losing money often leads to over-analysis.
-While technical analysis can identify things unseen on a ticker, it can also aid in our demise.
+While technical analysis can identify things unseen on a ticker, it can also aid in our demise as traders.

-In the old times, there was little to analyze.
+In the old days, there was little to analyze.
 Therefore, you could tweak your system to a degree, but not in the way we can continually tweak and refine our trading approach today.

-Case in point, the settings of the bands.
+We make this point in regard to the settings of the bands.
 While the configuration is far simpler than many other indicators, it still provides you with the ability to run extensive optimization tests to try and squeeze out the last bit of juice from the stock.

-My strong advice to you is not to tweak the settings at all.
-It's better to stick with 20, as this is the value most traders are using to make their decisions.
+Our strong advice to you is not to tweak the settings at all.
+It’s better to stick with 20, as this is the value most traders are using to make their decisions, versus trying to look for a secret setting.

 Let’s unpack each strategy, so you can identify which one will work best with your trading style.